 University of Georgia, B.A., Political Science, 2009, magna cum laude

-U.S. District Court – Eastern, Middle and Western Districts of Tennessee
+U.S. District Courts for the Eastern, Middle and Western Districts of Tennessee

 University of Georgia Alumni Association, Nashville Chapter (2018-present)